JG's Ten "What Ifs" That Would Have Drastically Changed Wrestling History

 In a particularly bad moment for Vince's league, a delayed game caused NBC to push back the start time of Saturday Night Live starring Jennifer Lopez.
 The broadcast didn't take place until close to midnight and everyone associated with the show was pissed.
 If South Park is to be believed, J-Lo isn't so understanding and you have to figure that angering NBC and an A-List celebrity didn't do anything for this struggling company.

 Despite its rankings among the worst TV shows ever, younger fans might believe the XFL failure to be nothing more than hindsight critiques.
 Wrong.
-For an idea of how the league was viewed as it played out in real time, just look at the bulk of time Conan O'Brien and tons of other outlets devoted chunks of time to the league's big "Million Dollar Game" which eventually played out for an eager audience unaware that they were viewing eventual trivia.
+For an idea of how the league was viewed as it played out in real time, Conan O'Brien and tons of other outlets devoted chunks of time to the league's big "Million Dollar Game" which eventually played out for an eager audience unaware that they were viewing eventual trivia.

 But what if... it didn't suck out loud?
 What if the XFL turned out to be everything that Vince hoped for and fans the world over flocked to his Xtremely Fun League?
 What if Payton Manning was giddy with excitement over meeting "He Hate Me"?
 What if?